Skip to main content

 BEDROOM 1

 18'7 x 14'6.
 Dormer sash window to Station Road and Plumpton church.
 Central chimney breast with cast iron Victorian fireplace and deep reveals to each side, with potential space for ensuite.
 Pine floorboards.
 Radiator.
-Eaves storage space.
-Exposed painted wood hip beams.
+Hatch to large eaves storage space.
+Painted wood hip beams.
+New decoration.
 Pine glazed door.
 Stairs with fitted shelf and exposed wood balustrade and hand rail to first floor.

 FIRST FLOOR